-Theme Sr. No. Parameters Yes/N Credit Remarks Actioner Action Deadlin 60 Has the SFA been explained to labours and all classes of contractor's workers by the contractor? ğ 61 Has the SFA been explained to the nearby members of the public by the contractor?
+Theme Sr. No. Parameters Yes/N Credit Remarks Actioner Action Deadlin 60 Has the SFA been explained to labours and all classes of contractor's workers by the contractor?
+Z Z 61 Has the SFA been explained to the nearby members of the public by the contractor?
 SOCIAL CONTROL 62 Has proper signology, Directions and Warnings been displayed at all suitable places?
 SOCIAL 63 Is there a check and control system to control the Labourers from disturbing the nearby villages and their folks especially for HIV / AIDS and other communicable diseases?
-64 Is there a violation to any of the clauses of the contract due to any social infringement by anyone in the Project Area?
-SCORE CREDIT - SOCIAL CONT ROL 0 % of compliance 0 ī 65 Is there a Hospital/ Medical Aid centre in the area (If yes, specify site, size, location and distance?
-HOSPITAL / MEDICAL AID 66 Is the medical facility available to all classes of workers in the project Area?
+64 Is there a violation to any of the clauses of the contract due to any social infringement by anyone in the Project Area? = SCORE CREDIT - SOCIAL CONT ROL 0 % of compliance 0 HOSPITAL / MEDICAL AID 65 66 Is there a Hospital/ Medical Aid centre in the area (If yes, specify site, size, location and distance?
+Is the medical facility available to all classes of workers in the project Area?
 67 Is the medical facility available to members of the public also?
-68 Is there an awareness programme for making labour, other workers and members of public run by the contractor, especially HIV/ AIDS, Cholera, Malaria, Dengue and other infectious diseases?
+68 Is there an awareness programme for making labour, other workers and members of public run by the contractor, especially HIW AIDS, Cholera, Malania, Dengue and other infectious diseases?
 HOSPI 69 Is there any violation to any other clause of the contract related to Medical field?
 70 Does the mess hall have adequate bins?
 71 Has proper sinology been displayed?
-SCORE CREDIT - HOSPITAL / MEDICAL AID 0 % of compliance 0 72 Is exassive waste minimized?
-NO 73 Is fuel waste prevented?
-CONSERVATION 74 Are energy conservation practices observed? \vdash ONSE 75 Is wastage of water prevented-Behavior?
-90 76 Is wastage of water prevented- Equipment/system?
-1000 SCORE CREDIT - RESOURCE & ENERGY CONSERVATIO N 0 % of compliance 0 - 305,007 B 01,030 B 2056 1 .05 š 77 is the laydown area litter free? ĕ 78 Are the toilets adequate?
-3 79 Are the toilets free of leak?
-WELFARE & LAYDOWN 80 Is the septic tank in good conditions?
-ELFA 81 Is sewage spillage is prevented? ₹ 82 Does the mess hall have adequate bins?
+SCORE CREDIT - HOSPITAL / MEDICAL AID 0 % of compliance 0 5 72 Is exassive waste minimized?
+ON 73 Is fuel waste prevented? - - CONSERVATION 74 Are energy conservation practices observed?
+NSE 75 Is wastage of water prevented-Behavior? - 3 2 76 Is wastage of water prevented- Equipment/system?
+10 SCORE CREDIT - RESOURCE & ENERGY CONSERVATIO N 0 % of compliance 0 SOUR SILES RESOURCE ELECTION SOURCESTIONS 50 70 is or complianted N. 77 is the laydown area litter free? ĕ 78 Are the toilets adequate?
+5 79 Are the toilets free of leak?
+RE 80 Is the septic tank in good conditions?
+WELFARE & LAYDOWN 81 Is sewage spillage is prevented?
+3 82 Does the mess hall have adequate bins?